-NSW Health has warned that the drug — known as 25C-NBOMe (N-Bomb) — is a potent hallucinogenic and in Sydney had been misrepresented as MDMA.
-A stimulant, 4-fluoroamphetamine, has also been detected with the NBOMe.
+NSW Health has warned that the drug, commonly known as ‘N-Bomb’, is a potent hallucinogenic and in Sydney had been misrepresented as MDMA.

-The NBOMe drugs, which are synthetic hallucinogens used in biochemistry research, can cause vivid hallucinations, violence, fever, fear, agitation, detachment from reality and depersonalisation.
+N-Bombs are synthetic hallucinogens.
+They can cause vivid hallucinations, violence, fever, fear and agitation.
 The combined effects can lead to accidents and harm to self and others.

 NSW Health said the drugs were potent and could be life-threatening.

 The current cluster in NSW appears to be a light brown powder.
-NBOMe drugs are usually found in the form of blotting paper, liquid and tablets.
+N-Bomb drugs are usually found in the form of blotting paper, liquid and tablets.
 They can also be misrepresented as LSD.

 If you see the warning signs of unexpected drug reactions, seek help immediately from your nearest emergency department or call (000); start CPR if someone is not breathing.